jonathanlie94/carousell-reddit-clone/README.md

 ### In-memory Data
 I decided to use [Redux](https://github.com/reactjs/react-redux), coupled with [ImmutableJS](https://github.com/facebook/immutable-js) for predictability, for the data and state management.
+I don't mind learning new libraries, as before using Redux I have also used a flux library (Reflux) before for quite some time and the core concept of uni-directional flow of data is similar, but I have decided to stick to a library I'm better at using.
 A *sampleDataManager.js* mocks a backend and stores all of the topics, and any request made by actions concerning topics (upvote/downvote, fetch, create) all go through this data manager.
-There is also a slight delay in each action that makes requests to the data manager, in order to mock the behavior of a real-world async request.
+There is also a slight delay in each action that makes requests to the data manager, in order to mock the behavior of a real-world network call.

 The usage of ImmutableJS, as its name suggests, is to enforce immutability on our data.
 My decision was such that any data in between actions until components should be in ImmutableJS form.
 Meaning to say, any data fetched should be first converted to ImmutableJS data format, and passed around components as an ImmutableJS data format as well (with the exception of primitives).

 Even though this resulted in longer codes, it helps a lot in making sense of what data the reducers hold.
-Handling actions also become harder, as we cannot use ES6 spread operator most of the time, but it is worth implementing in my opinion.
+Handling actions also become harder, as we cannot use ES6 features such as spread operator, but it is worth implementing in my opinion.

 Let's go through each reducer quickly: